 The Pillar 3 report will be subject to the same level of internal review and internal controls as the information provided for financial reporting.
 Much of the information required for disclosure in the Pillar 3 report will be calculated through the quarterly Corep process and subject to the internal controls and review process currently in place.
-The information will be prepared by line 1 and with respect to the risk management framework aspects, by line 2, with oversight and review by line 2 and line 3.
+The information will be prepared and checked by line 1 with oversight and challenge by lines 2 and 3 as set out in their respective work plans.